 Tipton-Rosemark has made a commitment to stop bullying.
-In effort to fulfill this commitment TRA has implemented a program that we call Heart and Soul.
-Heart and Soul is a comprehensive, school-wide program.
+In effort to fulfill this commitment TRA has implemented a character education curriculum.
+This is a comprehensive, school-wide program.
 The program's main goal is to change the climate of the school by improving peer relations and reducing and preventing bullying incidences.
 The Olweus Bullying Prevention Program is used as the foundation for Heart and Soul.